nf12pro/pvz_rooted_again/README.md

 # pvz_rooted_again

 This is a Plants Vs Zombies FANGAME, we are in no way affiliated with PopCap or EA.
-This game is a strategy-based tower defense game with a fun roguelike twist in it, adding cool new plants, powers, difficulty modes and an endless mode.
+This game is a strategy-based tower defense game with a fun roguelike twist in it.
 This is an EARLY release; it is still in development.

+**This game includes:**
+- Cool new plants
+- Fun powers
+- Difficulty modes
+- Endless mode

-**Check it out at:**
+**Play it at:**
 https://rayonf12.itch.io/pvz-rooted-again

-Controls:
+**Controls:**
 Only requires a cursor!
 There is a small tutorial to explain how to play and an extensive almanac in the settings menu that describes every placable unit!

-Credits to:
+**Credits to:**
 Lead Programmer - Rayane Faik

 Lead Artist - Neil Slimani